zhuozix/CSE-3902/Reflections&Planning/Sprint 5 Planning.md

 Additional Level:
 -Game state transitions to Boss room
--Elements from Bowser¡¯s Castle levels
+-Elements from BowserÂ¡Â¯s Castle levels
 -Has the Boss Fight in it
 -Boss Room has platforms you can jumps through